damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 ```
 ### BEFORE STARTING AT GITLAB

-1. [ ] People Ops Recruiter: Once the contract is signed, as soon as possible, create issue called 'Onboarding (NAME), starting (DATE), as (ROLE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc @brittany, @nvatalidis, and @sasha.
+1. [ ] People Ops (Recruiter): Once the contract is signed, as soon as possible, create issue called 'Onboarding (NAME), starting (DATE), as (ROLE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc @brittany, @nvatalidis, and @sasha.
 1. [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
-1. [ ] People Ops Recruiter: Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
+1. [ ] People Ops (Recruiter): Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.
 1. [ ] Google account
-   1. [ ] People Ops Recruiter: [create Google account](https://admin.google.com/gitlab.com/AdminHome?pli=1&fral=1#UserList:org=49bxu3w3zb11yx), `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue.
+   1. [ ] People Ops (Recruiter): [create Google account](https://admin.google.com/gitlab.com/AdminHome?pli=1&fral=1#UserList:org=49bxu3w3zb11yx), `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue.
-   1. [ ] People Ops Recruiter: Add new Google user to ['New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group) to disable 2FA for them
+   1. [ ] People Ops (Recruiter): Add new Google user to ['New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group) to disable 2FA for them
    1. [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
-   1. [ ] People Ops Recruiter: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
+   1. [ ] People Ops (Recruiter): inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 1. [ ] Hiring manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
-1. [ ] People Ops Recruiter: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
+1. [ ] People Ops (Recruiter): Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
-1. [ ] People Ops Recruiter: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
+1. [ ] People Ops (Recruiter): @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 1. [ ] Slack
-   1. [ ] People Ops Recruiter: Add to [Slack](https://gitlab.slack.com/admin).
+   1. [ ] People Ops (Recruiter): Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
    1. [ ] Hiring manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
 1. [ ] People Ops Information
    1. [ ] New team member: provide scan of photo ID to People Ops (used for verification, such as [I9 verification](https://www.uscis.gov/sites/default/files/files/form/i-9.pdf), and business travel purposes)
-   1. [ ] People Ops Recruiter: Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
+   1. [ ] People Ops (Recruiter): Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
-   1. [ ] People Ops Specialist: Find the profile on BambooHR and enable "self-service".
+   1. [ ] People Ops (Specialist): Find the profile on BambooHR and enable "self-service".
-   1. [ ] People Ops Specialist: In BambooHR, input relevant data (title, dates, contract type, compensation) into the team members profile tabs "Job".
+   1. [ ] People Ops (Specialist): In BambooHR, input relevant data (title, dates, contract type, compensation) into the team members profile tabs "Job".
 Be sure to add the personal and work email address before saving the newly entered information.
-   1. [ ] People Ops Specialist: file signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
+   1. [ ] People Ops (Specialist): file signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
 Set the uploaded documents to "shared" so that the team member can also view them.
 For GitLab Inc. contractor agreements, also file the W9.
 If the contract has any exceptions to the IP agreement, check the applicable box under the Jobs tab.
-   1. [ ] People Ops Specialist: file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
+   1. [ ] People Ops (Specialist): file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
-   1. [ ] People Ops Specialist: list any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
+   1. [ ] People Ops (Specialist): list any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
 1. [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), read the relevant onboarding pages that are linked from there, and become comfortable with Git and the GitLab workflow.
 1. [ ] Calendars & Agenda
-   1. [ ] People Ops Recruiter: Add entry to availability calendar so the team can see when new people are joining.
+   1. [ ] People Ops (Recruiter): Add entry to availability calendar so the team can see when new people are joining.
-   1. [ ] People Ops Recruiter: Give team member access to the GitLab availability calendar
+   1. [ ] People Ops (Recruiter): Give team member access to the GitLab availability calendar
-   1. [ ] People Ops Specialist: Add team member's birthday and work anniversary to the GitLab Birthdays calendar.
+   1. [ ] People Ops (Specialist): Add team member's birthday and work anniversary to the GitLab Birthdays calendar.
 Also, share this calendar with the new team member.
-   1. [ ] People Ops Recruiter: Add new team member to the next monthly GitLab 101 call
+   1. [ ] People Ops (Recruiter): Add new team member to the next monthly GitLab 101 call
-   1. [ ] People Ops Recruiter: Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
+   1. [ ] People Ops (Recruiter): Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
-   1. [ ] People Ops Recruiter: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
+   1. [ ] People Ops (Recruiter): Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
-   1. [ ] People Ops Recruiter: If in a technical role, add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
+   1. [ ] People Ops (Recruiter): If in a technical role, add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
    1. [ ] Hiring Manager: Add team member to weekly team meetings.
    1. [ ] Hiring Manager: Schedule weekly 1:1 meetings with new team member.
-1. [ ] People Ops Recruiter: [Add blank entry to team page](https://about.gitlab.com/handbook/people-operations/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
+1. [ ] People Ops (Recruiter): [Add blank entry to team page](https://about.gitlab.com/handbook/people-operations/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
-1. [ ] People Ops Recruiter: Add to phishing testing platform
+1. [ ] People Ops (Recruiter): Add to phishing testing platform
-1. [ ] People Ops Recruiter: Check if new team member indicated who they were referred by (in bottom of application, in Workable).
+1. [ ] People Ops (Recruiter): Check if new team member indicated who they were referred by (in bottom of application, in Workable).
 If no referral indicated, check with new team member by asking in this issue "@{new team member} please let people ops know if you were referred by another GitLab team member; otherwise we will assume you were not".
-    1. [ ] People Ops Specialist: If the new team member was referred, add the referral bonus to BambooHR.
+    1. [ ] People Ops (Specialist): If the new team member was referred, add the referral bonus to BambooHR.
-1. [ ] People Ops Recruiter: reach out to the new team member to identify and order any necessary supplies/equipment.
+1. [ ] People Ops (Recruiter): reach out to the new team member to identify and order any necessary supplies/equipment.
 Send an email to their GitLab account, personal email, and cc Peopleops.<br>
 "Please let People Ops (cced here) know if there are any necessary supplies or equipment that you need.
 You can also reference the [company handbook](https://about.gitlab.com/handbook/#spending-company-money) in this matter."
-1. [ ] People Ops Recruiter: Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
+1. [ ] People Ops (Recruiter): Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
 Template text:

     > Welcome to GitLab, we're excited that you're joining our team!
     >